 Keith Lowe, author of Savage Continent

 Ed Conway is Economics Editor of Sky News and a columnist for The Times.
 He is the longest-serving economics editor among Britain’s broadcasters, having joined Sky News as the network’s first Economics Editor in August 2011.
-He has won numerous awards for his journalism, most recently the 2018 Wincott Foundation Journalist of the Year Award.
+He has won numerous awards for his journalism, including the Wincott Foundation Journalist of the Year Award – the most prestigious award in British financial journalism.

 Ed is the author of the book on Bretton Woods, The Summit: The Biggest Battle of the Second World War – Fought Behind Closed Doors (Little, Brown, 2014) and 50 Economics Ideas: You Really Need to Know (Quercus, 2009).